 Cook the gnocchi according to the packaging instructions.
 Here: I cooked them for 3-4 minutes in salted water.
 They are usually done when floating.

 In the meantime, heat heavy cream and pesto in a small saucepan or pan.
 If using preserved lemon, add it as well.
 Let cook, stirring, for a minute or two.
 Season with salt and pepper.
 If you prefer a stronger basil flavor, add more pesto.

 Towards the end of the cooking time, add spinach, if using, and remove the sauce from the heat.
 The spinach will wilt within seconds.

 Drain gnocchi and mix with the sauce.
 To finish, I love to grate some Parmesan and/or lemon zest on top.

-* Gnocchi: I used dry ones that keep long without refrigeration from the dry pasta isle.
-You can also find gnocchi in the refrigerated or frozen isle but the weight might vary, and of course storage is easier with dry ones at room temperature.
+* Gnocchi: I use gnocchi that you can find in the dry pasta aisle.
+You can also find gnocchi in the refrigerated or frozen aisle but the weight might vary, and of course storage is easier with dry ones, which keep long at room temperature.

 ** Cream: I love to use heavy cream, but half-half works fine too.
 You could also substitute 1.5 tablespoons of crème fraiche or cream cheese and add some water to thin the sauce.

 Note: Depending on the brand of pesto, the color of the sauce will vary.
 Usually, the sauce is a little lighter in color.